gnclmorais/blog/_posts/2021-06-18-build-and-deploy-a-web-scraper-part-ii.md

 layout: post
 ---

-_This is the second post of a 4-part project that will show you how to build a web scraper, add notifications, deploy it and make sure it runs regularly.
+_This is the second post of a 3-part project that will show you how to build a web scraper, add notifications, deploy it and make sure it runs regularly.
 This is the series:_

 1. [Write the scraping script](https://blog.gnclmorais.com/build-and-deploy-a-web-scraper)
 1. Add SMS notifications _(this post)_
 1. Deploy and run it automatically _(to be release)_
-1. Bonus: add email notifications _(to be release)_

 ---